salmalfarisi/EmployerData/README.md

 # EmployerData
-Using Laravel as PHP Framework, AdminLTE 3 as HTML Template and MySQL as Database
+Using Laravel as PHP Framework, AdminLTE 3 as HTML Template and MySQL as Database. check Readme (instruction).txt first